KJay221/ExchangeRate-Prediction/README.md

 + AUD/USD
 + USD/HKD

-you will get predict result and error rate.
+finally, you will get predict result and error rate.